fbpx

 While you are there, witness the effect on the land of the massive geological forces of colliding continents, long-gone oceans and destructive meteorites.
 Discover the unique native flora and fauna of the Mulga Shrublands and be treated to a dazzling annual display of wildflowers from July to September.
 Connect with culture, stories and legends that map thousands of years of human history.

-All this and more awaits when you explore the Murchison GeoRegion.
+All this and more awaits when you explore the Murchison GeoRegion in the heart of the outback, Western Australia.

 It’s important to plan ahead, and Visitor Information Centres in Murchison GeoRegion towns can provide you with information on current road conditions, accommodation options and attractions in the region.
 While you will get off the beaten track, most sites are accessible by 2WD vehicles (weather and conditions permitting).
 Click below to learn more.